christc4/2024-site-backup/avsbq/home/blog/main.md

 ## <a name=nobody-knows-english>Nobody Knows English</a>

-2024/10/23

-An easy gage of one's subject knowledge is their fallacy count

-_Words can encompass a totality or a particular.
-Words are vehicles for concepts.
-Words can have one or many referrants_ - as repeated many times by Jay Dyer

-[This](/pix/ww1.webm) video is a star example

-If you ever find yourself in the midst of a debate remember... if your opponently routinely gets tripped up over English leave.
+2025/01/15

+Words are troublesome.

+Centuries of medieval scholasticism, academic rigor, cultural revolutions have rendered many words,  _utterly useless_

+Words can [1]

+- encompass a totality/particular
+- be vehicles for concepts
+- have one or many referrants

+Words have become so useless, we need to _justify_ even invoking them, despite many of them being boiled to their lowest common denominator

+_"it's X, in the sense that..."_

+At the end of the day, words mean whatever the majority and thus the 'brokers of power' determine them to be

+Think of these 'sounds' as a rolling ball of bubblegum, which continuously gets new things tacked onto it

+## Addendum

+This [vid](/pix/ww1.webm) is a funny misunderstanding of 'greatness'

+[1] - Thanks J.Dyer

 <hr>